 Auto dealerships have traditionally been at the heart of local economies across the U.S. As a car dealer, your job is much more than selling motor vehicles.
 You need to be a subtle psychologist and a trusted partner for your clients.

 Besides being a potentially rewarding profession, running a car dealership can be a lucrative initiative.
-In the first half of 2017, NADA reports that the average gross dealership profit was about $850,000 for both new and used vehicles.

 If you’re considering launching your own dealership in order to maximize profits and run an independent business, your first step is to obtain a license.
 There are no nationwide requirements, but instead, every state has specific criteria set by the relevant authorities.
 The licensing bodies often require dealers to post auto dealer bonds prior to being granted the right to operate legally.
 In fact, there’s a bonding requirement for dealers in 48 states.